Sport & Recreation Administration

 Learn more about the B.A.S.R.A. in Sport and Recreation Administration curriculum.

 - Emphasis – Recreation Administration | Minor in Recreation Administration

 We will offer Mississippi’s foremost service-learning based sport and recreation education focused on matriculating qualified students prepared for certifications leading to careers that improve the health and quality of life for all people and contemporary knowledge of the business and administration of sport and recreation.

 The degree programs in Sport and Recreation Administration provide a contemporary experiential education that prepares present and future recreation professionals for careers that improve the health and quality of life for all people.

 - Maintaining an accredited (National Recreation and Park Association/COPART) undergraduate curriculum.

-- Providing education that prepares students to become Certified Park and Recreation Professionals, Certified Therapeutic Recreation Specialists and/or Certified Park and Recreation Executives.
+- Providing education that prepares students to become Certified Park and Recreation Professionals and Certified Park and Recreation Executives.